brtkwt/brtkwt/README.md

 ###  &nbsp;&nbsp;About me 👇

 🌱 I'm aspiring to become a .NET developer but am also open to exploring other technologies.
-I'm currently seeking a job or internship<br>
+I'm currently seeking for a job or internship<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;that will help me get started in the field and gain hands on experience.

 🏃 In my free time, I stay active.
 Depending on the season, I either run, ride a bike, or go to the gym.